ice2tricky/SecureSiteExample/README.md

 login and register function

 #reCAPTCHA info
-Added recaptcha security from Google
+Added recaptcha security from Google.
+Alternative to throttling, that gives a better user experience.
+Google AI will scan your form for malicious intent

 ## site key
 6LfysfwZAAAAAGMM2xnFWQlcL5HAFKJ4oKM0fIzF